 Legoland Discovery Center – Race Lego cars, build giant Duplo blocks or take a ride high in the sky.
 Phipps Plaza is a great place to warm up and build something grand.

-Game-X – Mom and Dad will love a great meal and a two full bars.
+Game-X – Mom and Dad will love a great meal and the two full bars at this downtown gaming center near Centennial Park.
 Kids will love the arcade with over 60 games- throwbacks like Pong 180 and modern favorites like Temple Run.
 (21+ after 9pm on weekends.)

 Atlanta History Center – We love exploring the exhibits at AHC, but especially love Magic Mondays for toddlers.
 One of the best in-town programs for kids.